littlebirdjp/tsumugi/README.md

 ### Set up the WordPress environment

 This theme is build with the local WordPress environment using [VCCW](http://vccw.cc/).
-If you set up this environment, refer the blow steps.
+If you want to set up this environment, refer the blow steps.

 #### 1. Clone VCCW to your root directory.